 - Stunted growth

 There are no standard treatments that cure sickle cell anemia.
 However, there are treatments that help people manage and live with the disease.
-Treatment relieves pain, prevents infections, minimizes organ damage, and controls complications and can include medications, such as pain relievers and hydroxyurea (Hydrea), blood transfusions, and other options as needed.
+Treatment relieves pain, prevents infections, minimizes organ damage, and controls complications and can include medications, such as pain relievers and hydroxyurea (Hydrea), at times blood transfusions, and other options as needed.

 Clinical trials provide access to experimental therapies for treating sickle cell anemia.
 ASH provides information on clinical trials for which you may be eligible.
 Researchers are looking at new drugs and also exploring the use of bone marrow transplants to treat sickle cell disease.
 Stem cell transplants are associated with significant risks and are appropriate only for some patients with severe forms of sickle cell disease and closely matched donors such as a family member.